IAA-ULB/MOCCa/MOCCaPy/readme.md

 ## f90 code overview

+### Observation

+Modules contain a lot of data: that turns them more or less into classes. but since these data are not private they can be modified in every module that uses it.
+A good recipe for spaghetti code.

+### Module structure

 | .f90 file              | module             | use                                                                                 |
 |------------------------|--------------------|-------------------------------------------------------------------------------------|
 | basis_transform.f90    | basis_transform    | use geninfo                                                                         |